ayust/alpha-guide/content/upgrading-ships/minmatar/breacher.md

 Its Explosive damage is well-suited to defeating the Angel pirates most commonly encountered in Minmatar space.
 You should keep about 1000 spare rockets in your cargohold.

+The Breacher also includes two `Warrior I` combat drones.
+Remember to recall your drone before warping, or if they begin taking damage from enemy fire.

+{{% notice info %}}
+To use the combat drones, you will need to train the skills `Drones` III and `Light Drone Operation` I.
+We recommend you use some of the skill points from the Mini Skill Injector given in the tutorial to train these skills, as they will be useful in many ships.
+You will need to purchase a skillbook from the Market to learn Light Drone Operation.
+{{% /notice %}}

 Additionally, this fit uses a `Ballistic Control System I` in a low slot.
 This passively increases the damage output and rate of fire of its rockets.